-Learning how to close your above ground pool for the winter is extremely important.
-It needs to be done properly or there is a risk that the pool be damaged as well as the pumps and lines.
+Learning how to close your above ground pool for winter is extremely important.
+It needs to be done properly or you may damage the pool as well as its pumps and lines.
 Following the proper procedure and buying the proper items needed is part of pool ownership.
-Our pick for finding the best options for these items is found under pool closing supplies.
-There is a wide range of items that are specifically designed for winterizing above ground pools and the various sizes and types that they come in.
+Thankfully there’s a wide range of items specifically designed for winterizing above ground pools.

 Taylor Technologies K-2005 Compete Test Kit, High Range.
 Maintaining a safe pool/spa water for the public is an important responsibility.